zhou6140919/zhou6140919.github.io/_posts/2021-11-15-kelm(google).markdown

 If any alias of the subject entity occurs in the given sentence, the sentence is selected as is, else the first animate third-person personal or possessive pronoun is replaced by the subject entity's canonical(权威性的) name.
 The pronoun replacement heuristic(启发性的) also works well because of the constraint.
 All triples aligned to a given sentence are combined together as a single example.

+### Types of Triples

+pass

+### Model

+A two-step sequential finetuning of the pre-trained T5-large model for converting triples to text.

+> Triples: (subject relation_1 object_1,....relation_n object_n) as input to T5

+First, T5 model is fine-tuned on the aligned corpus for 5k steps to increase the coverage of entities and relations.
+But it has a problem that when the triple is missing a certain expected input, the model will hallucinate a random one.
+For example, “Neff Maiava date of birth 01 May 1924, date of death, 21 April 2018.” generates “Neff Maiava (1 May 1924 - 21 April 2018) was an Albanian actor.”; hallucinating a profession.

+To overcome this problem, the model is further fine-tuned on WebNLG 2017 data for 500 steps.
+While WebNLG has low coverage, the information in the input triples matches the target sentence exactly.
+WebNLG also has a different sentence structure than Wikipedia.
+This reduces conformity(一致性) to Wikipedia sentence structure and hence reduces hallucination.

+> learning rate: 1e-3
+> batch size: 2^20 = 1048576
+> max decoding length: 256

+### Quality Filtering

+A semantic quality based filtering.
+It is not jointly optimized with the text generation module.

+A semantic quality score is assigned to each generated sentence to show whether it captures the full meaning of the triple and does not hallucinate extra information.
+The score is generated using a BERT base uncased model with input of the form [CLS] concatenated-triples [SEP] reference-or-generated sentence.
+It is fine-tuned for 1k steps on WebNLG 2017 human assessment data.

+## KELM Corpus

+Utilize the TEKGEN model and filtering mechanism to build a synthetic corpus that captures the KG in natural language format.

+### Entity Subgraph

+Using relation co-occurrence counts based on realtion-sentence alignment in the training data.

+### Generation

+For each entity subgraph, we concatenate all its triples as before.
+We perform top 5 sampling with a temperature of 0.5.
+The bottom 1% of the generated sentences are filtered out based on the semantic score.

+### Human Evaluation

+The generated text is rated for two aspects--fluency and semantics, on a scale of 1-5, where 1 means not fluent/does not capture meaning at all and 5 means completely fluent/fully captures meaning with no hallucination.
+For each instance, scores of the two annotators are averaged to get the final rating.